| Offa's Dyke - North | |

 Beacon ring, fowl conditions, a local Buddha ....

-We diverted left along a narrow track arched with trees and climbed gently, gaining only a little height.
-From here, we joined the course of a Roman road and this began to take us uphill with more determination, progressing on to obsession as the road became ever steeper.
-We were boxed in on both sides by high banks and Bod and I mused about which one was Offa’s Dyke.
-In actual fact, my book informed me that the Dyke was first on the left bank and then on the right bank as the road went on, climbing acutely all the while as it guided us towards Long Mountain in what was now spitting rain.
-A guy on a racing bike shot downhill and whizzed by me, followed by two more.
-One of these guys had the audacity to shake his head at Jo as he flew past, indicating that Jo was in the way.
-What a moron – he was the one flying around blind corners at breakneck speed; we were walking along the side of the lane.
+We diverted left along a narrow tree-arched track and climbed gently, gaining only a little height before joining the course of a Roman road.
+This began taking us uphill with more determination, progressing to obsession as it became ever steeper.
+We were boxed in on both sides by high banks, and Bod and I debated which one might be Offa's Dyke.
+My book clarified that the Dyke was first on the left bank and then on the right as the road climbed, guiding us toward Long Mountain in what was now spitting rain.

 "If it was anyone else, I'd be worried," said Jo.
 Bod is something of a tough customer.

-I was finding the climb exerting, but manageable as we turned towards the wooded top of Beacon Ring and started to go round it in a clockwise direction.
-It had become very windy up here, so we continued around until the wooded interior of the fort began to protect us.
-Here, we stopped for lunch.
-The woods were planted here to mark the coronation of Queen Elizabeth II and the fort itself was occupied until AD 60.
-Jo celebrated these facts by walking into the woods to find a tree to wet.
+I was finding the climb hard but manageable as we turned toward the wooded top and began going around it in a clockwise direction.
+It had become very windy up here, so we continued around until the wooded interior of the fort began to offer some shelter.
+We stopped for lunch.
+The woods were planted to mark the coronation of Queen Elizabeth II and the fort itself was occupied until AD 60.
+Jo celebrated these facts by walking into the trees to find a suitable one.

-The views were misty over the Severn Valley, but gave us a great look at Welshpool below us.
-We sat and munched through our packed lunches and I then had to find my own tree to baptise.
-It was very quiet and dense once you were actually inside the wood.
-It would be an eerie place at night.
+The views were misty over the Severn Valley but gave us a fine look at Welshpool below.
+We sat and worked through our packed lunches and I then had to locate my own tree.
+It was very quiet and dense once actually inside the wood — an eerie place, you'd think, after dark.

-After forty minutes or so, we packed up and got moving again, completing the circuit of the fort and starting our descent.
-We walked past a large and prominent television mast and then down, until we ambled by the valley of Cwm Dingle with its Conifer plantation.
-I glanced straight down this valley, a fissure that cut down onto the Severn valley itself, which was opening up to us splendidly as we moved away from Long Mountain.
-We continued our descent through fields, both Bod and Jo being on their mobile phones at various points of this section.
-Our continued descent through fields once more led us over a stile and down towards a duck pond past a place called Stonehouse Farm.
+After about forty minutes we packed up and moved on, completing the circuit of the fort and beginning our descent.
+We walked past a large and prominent television mast and then down, ambling past the valley of Cwm Dingle with its conifer plantation.
+I glanced straight down the fissure as it cut toward the Severn Valley, which was opening up splendidly below us as we moved away from Long Mountain.

-“That’s why they were laughing,” stated Bod, as he referred to his map.
+"That's why they were laughing," he said, consulting his map.

-Jo and I wandered about and Bod suddenly looked up and spied a gate across the other side of a paddock.
-He reckoned that was the way and suggested we go have a look.
+Jo and I wandered about in the helpful manner of people with no map, while Bod looked up and spotted a gate across the other side of a paddock.

-“Give us a shout when you get down there,” Jo called as Bod started down the paddock.
+"Give us a shout when you get down there," Jo called as Bod set off toward it.

-Bod had guessed correctly and we were back on track, following the course of a small brook and crossing it before reaching the B4388 yet again.
-This led us to Buttington from where we had to move on to our place of rest in Welshpool.
-We followed the B4388 for a short while and then left it to cross two fields with footbridges.
-We also had cause to cross our first railway track, after which we climbed a short but steep bank and came onto the A458 at the east-end of Buttington Bridge over the River Severn.
-The traffic was roaring past us as we moved along this very busy road.
-Pneumatically hissing lorries and blatting engines were a bit of a shock after the leafy calm of Beacon Hill.
-We negotiated a roundabout and then, thankfully, left the hubbub behind and strode along a lane which took us to the Shropshire Union canal.
+Bod had guessed correctly and we were back on track, following a small brook and crossing it before reaching the B4388 yet again.
+This took us to Buttington and the connection point for our walk into Welshpool.
+We followed the B4388 briefly, then crossed two fields via footbridges and our first railway track of the walk, after which a short steep bank brought us onto the A458 at the east end of Buttington Bridge over the River Severn.
+Pneumatically hissing lorries and blatting engines were a shock after the leafy calm of Beacon Ring.
+We negotiated a roundabout and then left the hubbub behind, striding along a lane to the Shropshire Union canal.

-I approached last, as I’d stopped to do some filming.
-Jo was lounging against a metal side rail and he told me that he could see the statue of something, back along the canal bank in what looked like a small picnic area.
-He was peering beneath the arch of the canal bridge to see it, so I went under the concrete dome and zoomed in with my video camera.
+I arrived last, having stopped to film.
+Jo was lounging against a metal rail and told me he could see the statue of something back along the canal bank in what appeared to be a small picnic area.
+He was peering beneath the arch of the canal bridge to get a look at it, so I went under the concrete dome and zoomed in with the camera.
+"Bald, fat man," I said, after a few seconds of deliberation.
+This didn't seem quite adequate.

-I followed him, noting that it was still a little cloudy but that the sun was breaking through valiantly.
-We walked along the canal in this sunshine for a while and then joined the road which took us into town.
-We were once more engulfed in the hum of busy traffic as we plodded along.
-We stopped at a crossing of a minor road.
+I followed, noting that the sun was breaking through valiantly despite the cloud.
+We walked along the canal in this sunshine and then joined the road into town, once more engulfed in the hum of traffic.
+We stopped at the crossing of a minor road.

-“Is it along this road?”
-Bod asked me and as I started to reply, a sign caught my attention.
+"Is it along this road?"
+Bod asked, and as I started to reply a sign caught my eye.

-“There it is.”
-We had stopped right beside The Westwood House and our stopping point for the night.
-It was three-thirty.
+"There it is."
+We had stopped directly beside the Westwood House, our stopping point for the night.
+It was half past three.

 Recovery: The Westwood House, spicy eggs and a home movie ....

 A couple of drinks seemed in order and we hastened inside.
-There were half a dozen or so people in the bar, each of whom gave us the cursory once-over reserved for strangers who enter a local pub, but there was no hostility in the air and the bar man was a friendly guy who gave us free Scotch Eggs with our pints.
-These, by the way, were fabulous.
-Made on the premises and given an extra kick with the addition of chilli powder, they went down a storm with Bod and I. The chatter in the bar was lively and friendly; there was a wall-mounted flat screen TV in front of us showing the day’s sports results and the ale went down in a velvety flow and a rhythmic bobbing of Adam’s apples.
+Half a dozen or so people in the bar gave us the cursory once-over reserved for strangers who enter a local pub, but there was no hostility and the barman was a friendly fellow who produced free Scotch Eggs with our pints.
+These, I should say, were fabulous — made on the premises and given an extra kick with chilli powder.
+They went down a storm with Bod and me.
+The conversation in the bar was lively, the flat screen TV in front of us cycling through the day's sports results, and the ale went down in a velvety flow accompanied by a rhythmic bobbing of Adam's apples.

-Bod had showered and then evidently begun to read a book, but had turned on his side and was now snoring peacefully, reading glasses askew on his face.
-I also took a shower and then rested for a while on my bed.
+Back in the room, Bod had evidently showered and then begun reading, before turning on his side and falling peacefully asleep.
+His reading glasses were askew on his face.
+I took a shower of my own and rested on my bed.

-Presently, we all felt recovered enough for a walk into town.
-I think food, rather than culture, was the chief thing on our minds and to this end we mooched around a succession of quiet and shut-down-for-the-night parades.
-We were discovering that some small towns still carried the mostly extinct British tradition circa 1970’s of being closed after six pm on Sundays.
-During the course of this discovery, I managed to walk into a concrete and obviously visible bollard, giving my knee a meaty whack.
-Bod laughed in a concerned manner and walked away, whilst I flexed my knee joint experimentally.
-It was okay, but I was aware of a bruised feeling for the rest of the walking week and a lovely crescent-shaped mark soon displayed itself above my kneecap.
+Presently we all felt recovered enough for a walk into town.
+Food rather than culture was the chief item on the agenda, and to this end we mooched around a succession of quiet and apparently closed-for-the-night parades.
+We were discovering that some small towns still maintained the mostly extinct British tradition circa 1970s of shutting everything after six on Sundays.
+During the course of this discovery, I walked into a concrete bollard — perfectly visible, completely solid — and gave my knee a meaty whack.
+Bod laughed in a concerned manner and walked away while I flexed the joint experimentally.
+It seemed alright, but I was aware of a bruised feeling for the remainder of the walking week and a lovely crescent-shaped mark appeared above my kneecap.

-In the end, we had to resort to an over-bright cafĂ© adorned with the sort of fluorescent lighting that would have done justice to a football stadium.
-My eyes began to throb within minutes of sitting down and the nastiness of the burger and chips I’d ordered was pitilessly revealed in a harsh glare.
-I felt marginally better about the expedition when discovering that the place sold Magnum ice creams and I contentedly chuffed one during the walk back to The Westwood.
+In the end, we were forced into an over-bright café adorned with the kind of fluorescent lighting that would have done justice to a football stadium.
+My eyes began to throb within minutes and the inadequacy of the burger and chips I'd ordered was pitilessly revealed in the harsh glare.
+I felt marginally better about the whole expedition when I discovered that the place sold Magnum ice creams and contentedly worked through one on the walk back to the Westwood.

 We turned in.
-Bod and I both attempted to read for a while, but Bod was making glottal noises within minutes again and I found the sound too distracting, so I also settled down.
-To my untold joy, Bod continued to have resolute outbreaks of snoring throughout the night.
+Bod and I both attempted to read.
+Bod was making glottal noises within minutes and I found the sound too distracting, so I also settled down.
+To my untold joy, he continued to have resolute outbreaks of snoring throughout the night.

 Daily Tweets